Vipin7vj/lufthansa_POC/README.md

 1. **Database Setup:**
    - The database is automatically created with data insertion.
 Upon running the application after Maven install, the tables created and populated will be displayed.
+   - Please comment data.sql after running once as it will create duplicate record in table.

 2. **Authentication:**
    Once the application is started, access the Swagger UI using the URL: [Swagger UI](http://localhost:8080/swagger-ui/index.html#/)